 Choosing an online marketing strategy for an online business can be difficult.
 Businesses looking to drive more traffic to their websites are faced with the tough decision of choosing between Search Engine Optimisation (SEO) and Pay-Per-Click (PPC).

 Both SEO and PPC have their marketable advantages.
-While SEO requires a significant initial time or capital investment, the upwards shift in search engine ranking works to continuously drive traffic to a website.
+While SEO requires a significant initial time or capital investment, the upward shift in search engine ranking works to continuously drive traffic to a website.
 Alternatively, PPC drives traffic and users to a site immediately, but tends to come at a higher cost per user.

 In order to help you identify which strategy is optimal for your business, we’ve listed the key advantages and disadvantages of SEO and PPC below.